We all need a little help with our career from time to time.

 My Career Coaching Credentials

-I’ve always been fascinated what motivates and helps us feel fulfilled and confident at work.
+I’ve always been fascinated by what motivates and helps us feel fulfilled and confident at work.
 CIPD qualified, with a Masters Degree in Human Resources Management, I am also a Licensed Career Coach (trained by Career Counselling Services via a course that is accredited by the Association of Coaching).
 These qualifications, combined with my extensive practical experience of coaching in the workplace and through Bright Sky HR, mean I can help you reflect on and overcome your career challenges.

 I Know About CVs, Interviews & Job Search Strategy Because…